dymmond/edgy/docs/fields.md

 !!!
 Check
     The data types are also very familiar for those with experience with Django model fields.

-* **primary_key** - A boolean.
+- `primary_key` - A boolean.
 Determine if a column is primary key.
 Check the [primary_key](./models.md#restrictions-with-primary-keys) restrictions with Edgy.
-* **exclude** - An bool indicating if the field is included in model_dump
+- `exclude` - An bool indicating if the field is included in model_dump
-* **default** - A value or a callable (function).
-* **index** - A boolean.
+- `index` - A boolean.
 Determine if a database index should be created.
-* **inherit** - A boolean.
+- `inherit` - A boolean.
 Determine if a field can be inherited in submodels.
 Default is True.
 It is used by PKField, RelatedField and the injected ID Field.
-* **skip_absorption_check** - A boolean.
+- `skip_absorption_check` - A boolean.
 Default False.
 Dangerous option!
 By default when defining a CompositeField with embedded fields and the `absorb_existing_fields` option it is checked that the field type of the absorbed field is compatible with the field type of the embedded field.
 This option skips the check.
-* **unique** - A boolean.
+- `unique` - A boolean.
 Determine if a unique constraint should be created for the field.
 Check the [unique_together](./models.md#unique-together) for more details.
+- `column_name` - A string.
+Database name of the column (by default the same as the name)
+- `comment` - A comment to be added with the field in the SQL database.
+- `secret` - A special attribute that allows to call the [exclude_secrets](./queries/secrets.md#exclude-secrets) and avoid accidental leakage of sensitive data.

-All the fields are required unless on the the following is set:
+All fields are required unless one of the following is set:

-* **null** - A boolean.
+- `null` - A boolean.
 Determine if a column allows null.

     <sup>Set default to `None`</sup>

-* **server_default** - instance, str, Unicode or a SQLAlchemy `sqlalchemy.sql.expression.text`
+- `server_default` - instance, str, Unicode or a SQLAlchemy `sqlalchemy.sql.expression.text`
 construct representing the DDL DEFAULT value for the column.
-* **comment** - A comment to be added with the field in the SQL database.
-* **secret** - A special attribute that allows to call the [exclude_secrets](./queries/secrets.md#exclude-secrets) and avoid accidental leakage of sensitive data.
+- `default` - A value or a callable (function).
+- `auto_now` or `auto_now_add` -  Only for DateTimeField and DateField

+!!!
+Tip
+    Despite not always advertised you can pass valid keyword arguments for pydantic FieldInfo (they are in most cases just passed through).

 ## Available fields